 1. She can get everything online.

 The convenience of online shopping only increased in 2020.
-Online purchases increased by 6-10 percentage points across many product categories, even while people made smaller purchases.
+Online purchases increased by 6-10 percentage points across many product categories, even while people made smaller purchases, people started to visit a lot more online coupon websites.
 During lockdown and stay-at-home orders, people were forced to shop online for basic necessities in place of shopping in stores.

 As we turn the corner into 2021, with many states still in various lockdown stages, people will continue to shop online if they don’t feel safe going out.